harshitabhambhani/100-days-verification-challenge/day-39/README.md

 endfunction
 ```

-## 7. Task to Compute Factorial

-Here is a Verilog task to compute the factorial of a 4-bit number with a delay:
+## 7. Define a task to compute the factorial of a 4-bit number.
+The output is a 32-bit value.
+The result is assigned to output after a delay of 11-time units.

 ```verilog
 task compute_factorial;